1300 653 643 CSS 24/7 hotline 000 emergencies

 If you’ve received a calling card, the Community Safety Service has attended or noticed a residential alarm or security-related concern on your property during a patrol.
 A calling card is also left by the CSS after the last patrol of your property if you have registered for Holiday Watch.
 For more information, call the CSS on 1300 653 643.

 We often get queries from the community about what the Community Safety Service (CSS) does and how we measure the effectiveness of the service.
-The table below captures how the CSS contributes to our broader goals and how we measure the success of our efforts.
+Please refer to the CSS Goals & Objectives table to see how the CSS contributes to our broader goals and how we measure the success of our efforts.

 The Community Safety Service (CSS) has received top marks in an independent, desktop review of the service by a Murdoch University Criminology graduate.
 The City engaged the graduate to do the review in an effort to identify areas of improvement as part of implementation of the International Safe Communities Framework.